ddeutils/ddeutil-workflow/README.md

 [![gh license](https://img.shields.io/github/license/ddeutils/ddeutil-workflow)](https://github.com/ddeutils/ddeutil-workflow/blob/main/LICENSE)
 [![code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-The **Lightweight workflow orchestration** with less dependencies the was created for easy to make a simple metadata driven for data workflow orchestration.
+The **Lightweight Workflow Orchestration** with fewer dependencies the was created for easy to make a simple metadata driven data workflow.
 It can use for data operator by a `.yaml` template.

 > [!WARNING]
 > This package provide only orchestration workload.
 That mean you should not